 We are particularly committed to the total elimination of racial discrimination from our continent. (…) Racial discrimination is the very negation of the psychological and spiritual equality that we have fought for.
 It is also a denial of the African personality and dignity that we have established through our struggles.
 The memory of past injustices should not make us lose sight of the pressing problems before us.
 We must live in peace with our former colonizers.
 Let us be free from recrimination and bitterness.
 Let us renounce the futility of revenge and retaliation.
 Let's get rid of all feelings of hatred that can only undermine our souls and poison our hearts.
 Let us act as befits the dignity, which we claim for ourselves as Africans, proud of our own qualities, our distinctions and our capacities.
 We know there are differences between us.
 Africans have different cultures, specific values, specific attributes.
 But we also know, and here we have examples, that unity can be achieved between men of the most diverse origins, that differences of race, religion, culture, tradition, do not constitute insurmountable obstacles for the union of peoples.

-History teaches us that unity is strength and invites us to put aside our differences, to overcome them, in the search for common goals, to struggle with our united forces, in the path of true brotherhood and unity.
-African.
-What we need is one African organization, through which Africa can make one voice heard.
-We wish that we have the wisdom, judgment and inspiration to keep the confidence of our peoples and our countries who have placed their fate in our hands. ”
+History teaches us that unity is strength and calls upon us to set aside our differences, to overcome them, in the search for common goals, to struggle with our united forces, in the path of true African brotherhood and unity.
+What we need is a single African organization, through which Africa can make one voice heard.
+We express the hope that we will have the wisdom, the judgment and the inspiration necessary to maintain the confidence of our peoples and our countries who have placed their fate in our hands.

-Moral power “No one can ignore the importance of spirituality in this course of study.
-Education and technical training must be nourished by faith in God, respect for the human being and respect for the reasoning of the spirit.
-There is no more secure anchoring for our education, our lives, and our public actions, and the latter must be coupled with the teaching of the divine and of what is best in the understanding of the human.
+Moral Power “No one can ignore the importance of spirituality in this cycle of studies.
+Instruction and technical training must be nourished by faith in God, respect for the human soul and respect for the reasoning of the spirit.
+There is no surer anchoring for our instruction, our lives, and our public actions, and these must be coupled with the teaching of the divine and of what is best in the understanding of the human.

-The leadership function developed here is inspired by the core values and moral power that have been the essence of our religious teachings for centuries.
-Our time is a critical time in which nations rise up against nations.
-Tensions increase and disaster is possible at any time.
-The distances are shortened.
+The leadership function developed here is inspired by the fundamental values and moral power that have been the essence of our religious teachings for centuries.
+Ours is a critical time in which nation rises against nation.
+Tensions are increasing and disaster is possible at any moment.
+Distances are being shortened.
 Peace and life are threatened by conflict and misunderstanding.
-It is high time today that the sincere belief in man's kinship to God be the foundation of all man's effort for his personal edification and instruction, the basis of all understanding, cooperation and peace. ”
+It is high time today that sincere belief in man's kinship with God should be the foundation of all human effort for self-edification and instruction, the basis of all understanding, cooperation and peace.